russmckendrick/records/content/albums/the-rhythm-of-the-saints-12238356/index.md

 ---
 title: "Paul Simon - The Rhythm Of The Saints"
-album_artist: "Paul Simon"
+artist: "Paul Simon"
-album_title: "The Rhythm Of The Saints"
+album_name: "The Rhythm Of The Saints"
 date: 2019-04-26
 release_id: "12238356"
 slug: "the-rhythm-of-the-saints-12238356"
+hideSummary: true
 cover:
     image: "the-rhythm-of-the-saints-12238356.jpg"
+    alt: "The Rhythm Of The Saints by Paul Simon"
+    caption: "The Rhythm Of The Saints by Paul Simon"
-tags: ["Rock"]
+genres: ["Rock"]
-hideSummary: true
+styles: ["Folk Rock", "Pop Rock"]
 ---

 ## Tracklisting